 To know what PP2.0 is about, watch Itai Ivtzan and Tim Lomas share the findings from the new “second wave” of Positive Psychology research, including the unexpected benefits of embracing the darker side of life:

 These are the best courses on happiness and wellbeing:

 - The Science of Well-Being by Yale University

 - The Science of Happiness by Berkeley University of California

 - Positive Psychology Course by Tal Ben-Shahar at Harvard

 - A Life of Happiness and Fulfillment by Indian School of Business

 - Positive Psychology by Barbara Fredrickson, University of North Carolina

-- If you’re interested in increasing your wellbeing, you can find instructions on how to apply positive psychology interventions online at the University of Pennsylvania’s site Authentic Happiness and Positive Psychology Center.
+If you’re interested in increasing your wellbeing, you can find how to apply positive psychology interventions online at the University of Pennsylvania’s site Authentic Happiness and Positive Psychology Center.

-- Take a look at the virally shared 50 Greatest Positive Psychology Quotes!
+- Now, you might want to take a look at the 50 Greatest Positive Psychology Quotes.

 • • •